- Basic Definitions and Employer Responsibilities

 This information is matched to DOR's database of individuals required to pay child support.
 When a newly hired employee or independent contractor has a child support obligation, DOR notifies the employer to withhold child support and remit the funds to DOR for distribution to families entitled to support.
 Employers must remit these funds within three business days of the payroll date.
 The information also is used to combat fraud in programs run by various state and federal agencies.

 - Filing quarterly reports of wages paid to each employee who resides or is employed in Massachusetts.
-This filing is done online through the Massachusetts Department of Unemployment Assistance's QUEST program.
+This filing is done online through the Massachusetts Department of Unemployment Assistance's DUI Online.

 - Providing each employee with a Wage and Tax Statement (Form W-2) by January 31, or within 30 days if employment terminates before the close of the calendar year, showing the total amount of wages paid, the total Social Security and Medicare taxes withheld, and the amount of federal and Massachusetts income tax withheld for the prior year.